AnalogJ/thesparktree-blog/_posts/2017-07-31-15-lessons-in-golang.md

 introduced me to the powerful [`parser`](https://golang.org/pkg/go/parser/) and [`ast`](https://golang.org/pkg/go/ast/) libraries.

 ## GOARCH, GOOS, CGO & Cross Compiling
-My goal of creating a single standalone capsulecd binary is the entire reason I started my port to Golang.
+My goal of creating a single standalone `CapsuleCD` binary is the entire reason I started my port to Golang.
 However it quickly became apparent that simple static binaries aren't an intrinsic feature of Golang (which should have been obvious).
 If your code is all written in vanilla Golang, and the code of all your dependencies (and their dependencies), then you can [build static binaries](http://golangcookbook.com/chapters/running/cross-compiling/)